mitmedialab/sherlock-project/README.md

-# Sherlock: data and deployment scripts.
+# Sherlock: a deep learning approach to semantic data type detection

-Sherlock is a deep-learning approach to semantic data type detection which is helpful for, among others, data validation, processing and integration.
+Sherlock is a deep-learning approach to semantic data type detection, i.e. labeling tables with column types such as `name`, `address`, etc. This is helpful for, among others, data validation, processing and integration.
 This repository provides data and code to guide usage of Sherlock and replication of results.

 ### Installation of package